 The day is here!
 As you begin to try on gowns, here are four tips to keep in mind.

 Because of the pandemic, brides-to-be shouldn't rely on the typical dress shopping timeline.
 Therefore, you should always ask your consultant about estimated delivery dates before committing to a gown to ensure the garment will arrive on time for your wedding date.
-Some manufacturers are open, while some are temporarily closed, and others are working at a slower pace because of COVID-19.
+Some manufacturers are open while some are temporarily closed, and others are working at a slower pace.
 "It's just uncertain times we’re living in as far as bridal goes," shares Allen.

 In addition to your shapewear or appropriate undergarments and heels, face masks (for both you and your crew!) are a must when dress shopping right now.
-We have 18 fashionable and oh-so-bridal face masks options here to help you get into the bridal shopping spirit!
+Lucky for you, we have a roundup of our favorites here.